ricmua/tkinter_shapes/README.md

 ```

 The square is drawn at the origin, so it is only partially visible.
 Move the
-square to overlap with, and obscure part, the circle.
+square to overlap with, and obscure part of, the circle.

 ```python
 >>> square.position = circle.position